CSSAuditors/audit/site/reports/css-frameworks-part-4-2022-10.md

 ---
 layout: post
 title: 'Top 2021 CSS Frameworks Report, Part 4: Specificity and complexity'
-# description: In this report, I have audited top CSS frameworks of 2022, according to the State of CSS report, for errors and warnings.
+description: In this report, I have audited Top CSS Frameworks of 2021, according to the State of CSS report, for specificity and complexity.
 # image: /gfx/css-frameworks-part-2-2022-05.jpg
-permalink: false
-date: 2022-10-20
+date: 2022-11-15
+tags:
+  - report
 metadata:
   authors:
     - Silvestar